rahmancdp/abd-al-rahmanh.github.io/_posts/2024-08-12-How-to-connect-Watsonx-Assistant-to-WatsonX.md

 ---
-title: "How to connect Watsonx Assistant to WatsonX"
+title: "How to connect Watsonx to Watsonx Assistant"
-excerpt: "How to connect Watsonx Assistant to WatsonX?"
+excerpt: "How to connect Watsonx to WatsonX Assistant ?"

 header:
   image: "../assets/images/posts/2024-08-12-How-to-connect-Watsonx-Assistant-to-WatsonX/cover.jpg"